How To Stop A Dog From Jumping On People and Furniture?

 What To Avoid When Your Dog Won't Stop Jumping

-When it comes to training methods to teach your dog not to jump on you, you want to avoid being physical with them.
-This means no pushing them off you, kneeing them in the chest, or grabbing their four paws on the floor.
+• Don't Get Physical: When it comes to training methods to teach your dog not to jump on you, you want to avoid being physical with them.
+This means no pushing them off you, nudging them with your knee, or holding their paws on the floor.
+Remember that any attention is good attention for an attention-seeking dog.
+Use your words, not your hands.

 Check out Force Free Dog Training Tips for more information on training techniques for your dog using positive and safe training techniques.